 “Constitutional law is a body of law which defines the role, powers, and structure of different entities within a state, namely, the executive, the parliament or legislature, and the judiciary; as well as the basic rights of citizens and, in federal countries such as the United States, India, and Canada, the relationship between the central government and state, provincial, or territorial governments.”
 (Not an exhaustive definition though)

+It is essential that all functions and actions of the state are orderly and in accordance with the principles as has been laid down in the constitution.
 Therefore, our fundamental rights, duties and the enormous powers that the state posses is because of Constitutional Law.
-Every other law derieves its authority from this body.
+Every other law derives its authority from this body.

 What does Administrative Law mean?